Charles L. Keerans

-Biography

-Early life and education
+Early life and military career

-Charles Leslie Keerans Jr. was born in 1899 in Charlotte, North Carolina.
-He graduated from the United States Military Academy at West Point as part of the Class of 1919.
+Charles Leslie Keerans Jr. was born in January 1899 in Charlotte, North Carolina.

+He graduated from the United States Military Academy (USMA) at West Point, New York, as part of the class of 1919.

-World War II service and disappearance
+World War II

-In 1943, Keerans was serving as the Assistant Division Commander of the 82nd Airborne Division.
+In January 1943, Keerans, having previously served as chief of staff of the 101st Airborne Division, became the assistant division commander (ADC) of the 82nd Airborne Division that month.
+He was promoted to the rank of brigadier general in the Army of the United States (AUS) in February.

 That July, the division participated in a night combat jump into the area around the Gulf of Gela during the Allied invasion of Sicily.
 The operation, known as Husky II, experienced serious problems, including incidents of friendly fire in which multiple American transport planes were shot down by U.S. forces.

-On the night of July 11, 1943, a group of 144 aircraft from the 316th Troop Carrier Group flew toward Sicily to drop reinforcements.
+On the night of July 11, a group of 144 aircraft from the 316th Troop Carrier Group flew toward Sicily to drop reinforcements.
 On board one of the planes were Brigadier General Keerans and Captain Tracy Jackson, a glider officer from the 52nd Troop Carrier Wing.

 As the planes approached the island, they flew over the Allied invasion fleet and were mistakenly fired upon by American anti-aircraft gunners.
 A total of twenty-three transport planes were shot down by friendly fire from U.S. warships, merchant vessels, and infantry on the coast of Sicily.

 Keerans’ aircraft was among those hit.
 The pilot managed to crash-land the plane in the water, approximately 400 yards off the Sicilian coast.
 Keerans survived the crash and was seen the following morning speaking with a sergeant from another unit.
 He reportedly asked the sergeant to accompany him inland, but the sergeant declined, choosing to return to his own unit.
 Keerans proceeded inland alone and was never seen again.

 Initially, the U.S. Army believed Keerans had died in the crash, but the sergeant’s later account led to him being listed as Missing in action and ultimately declared dead on July 11, 1943.